infoabtdex/YouKOL-Clone/documentation/user_rules.md

 # Global Rules for Cursor

 These rules govern Cursor's behavior across **all projects**, promoting scalable, efficient, and organized management of code, tasks, and documentation.
 Project-specific details, including file structures and tailored guidelines, are maintained in each project's `/documentation` directory and should be referenced as needed.
+Keep a copy of the Global User Rules in `/documentation/user_rules.md` for easy maintenance, this file should never be changed.

 ---